 Caloundra Evening VIEW Club was formed in 1995.

 Once each year we fundraise by engaging in the Bunnings Sausage Sizzle and the Sunshine Coast Marathon.
-Some members are also supporting the VIEW Learning For Life program by actively working with disadvantaged children as mentors or tutors.
+Some members are also supporting The Smith Family Learning For Life program by actively working with disadvantaged children as mentors or tutors.
 Our Club also provides financial support, sponsoring ongoing education for eight of these students.

 Keep up to date with what is happening around the clubs.